nyjc-computing/nanyang-system-developers/collaborators/training/secrets-env-vars.md

 ### Best Practices

-1. Never commit secrets to version control
+1. Never commit secrets to version control; secrets must never be pasted into a code file, and any files containing secrets must never be committed or pushed to a repository
 2. Use environment variables to access secrets in code
 3. Rotate secrets regularly
 4. Limit access to secrets to only those who need them